Art and science are intertwined.

 AI-generated art and music could soon become the new norm with humans too busy experiencing it to create any art themselves.
 Goodbye royalties.

 Art and technology go robot hand in glove together.
 Whether society is heading for utopia or dystopia, robot art is going to be enchanting until they come after us.
-Until then, you can sharpening your teamwork at our future tech escape room in San Francisco!
+Until then, you can sharpen your teamwork at our future tech escape room in San Francisco!